Her parents were injured in a Tesla crash. She ended up having to pay Tesla damages

 Tesla has profited from the largesse of the Chinese state, winning unprecedented regulatory benefits, below-market rate loans and large tax breaks.
 With a few pointed exceptions, Tesla has enjoyed largely ingratiating coverage in the Chinese press, and journalists told AP they have been instructed to avoid negative coverage of the automaker.

 Tesla’s windfall has extended to the courts — and not just in legal actions Tesla has brought against customers.
-In a review of public court documents, the Associated Press found that Tesla won nearly 90% of civil cases over safety, quality or contract disputes brought by customers.
+In a review of public court documents, AP found that Tesla won nearly 90% of civil cases over safety, quality or contract disputes brought by customers.

 “The government gave Tesla a super status that put consumers in a very vulnerable position,” said Qiao Yudong, a former lawyer for American sports car company Saleen Automotive in China.
 “That’s why some consumers had to resort to extreme actions.”